johncarlou/student_list_system/README.md

-Here are the credentials for the admin to log in to the Simple CRUD Record System:
+Here are the credentials for the administrator and normal user to log in to the Simple CRUD Record System:

 Administrator
 Username: johndoe@gmail.com